Suitable alternative employment

 The 4 week period could be extended if you need training.
 Any extension must be agreed in writing before the trial period starts.

-Tell your employer during the trial period if you decide the new job isn’t suitable.
-This won’t affect your employment rights, including your right to statutory redundancy pay.
+Tell your employer during the trial period if you decide the new job is not suitable.
+This will not affect your employment rights, including your right to statutory redundancy pay.

-You’ll lose your right to claim statutory redundancy pay if you don’t give notice within the 4 week trial period.
+You’ll lose your right to claim statutory redundancy pay if you do not give notice within the 4 week trial period.

 Time off for job hunting

 If you’ve been continuously employed for 2 years by the date your notice period ends, you’re allowed a reasonable amount of time off to:

 - arrange training to help you find another job

 How long you can take will depend on your circumstances.